 What’s the first thing that comes to mind when you picture California?
 Is it the Hollywood sign?
 Perhaps Napa Valley or San Francisco?
 Or is it the grid-locked traffic of the busy cities?
 As one of the largest states in the contiguous U.S., California is much more than meets the eye.
 In just over 163,000 square miles, one can find beaches, forests, deserts, mountains, eight national parks, 118 state parks, and so much more.
-With so many places to see and enjoy, it’s no wonder that California is one of the most popular U.S. states for RV camping.
+With so many places to see and enjoy, it’s no wonder that RV camping in California is one of the most popular U.S. states for getting outside.

 Because there is so much to do here in California, finding quieter and more secluded places to camp is actually much easier than you would expect.
 Continue on for a full list of beautiful, off-the-beaten path places for you to visit on your next RV trip to California